NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Tikbalang.md

     desc: "DC 29, attack +21; __8th __  _[[Spells/Quandary|Maze (Once per Week)]]_; __4th __  _[[Spells/Mirage|Hallucinatory Terrain]]_, _[[Spells/Hypnotize|Hypnotic Pattern]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,occult,polymorph) The tikbalang takes on the appearance of any Medium or Large humanoid.
-This doesn't change the tikbalang's Speed or their attack and damage modifiers with their Strikes.\n"
+This doesn't change the tikbalang's Speed or their attack and damage modifiers with their Strikes.\n\n* * *\n"

   - name: "Flailing Thrash"
     desc: "`pf2:2`  The tikbalang makes two fist Strikes, with each Strike dealing an extra 1d6 damage against creatures grabbing or [[Conditions/Grabbed|Grabbed]] by the tikbalang.
 The multiple attack penalty doesn't increase until after both attacks."